Jennie Wade House

 The house was struck by over 150 bullets during the battle.
 Today it serves as a museum, authentically furnished from cellar to attic, preserving artifacts from that fatal day including the artillery shell that punctured the roof and a floorboard still stained with Jennie's blood.

 Jennie's spirit apparently never left.
-Visitors and staff report seeing her apparition walking through the house and wandering the surrounding countryside.
-Her ghost has been spotted so frequently that Travel Channel's Most Haunted singled out the Jennie Wade House as the most haunted location in all of Gettysburg.
-Ghost Adventures and Ghost Lab have both investigated the property and captured evidence of paranormal activity.
+Visitors and staff report seeing her ghost walking through the house and wandering the surrounding countryside.
+She's been spotted so frequently that Travel Channel's Most Haunted singled out the Jennie Wade House as the most haunted location in all of Gettysburg.
+Ghost Adventures and Ghost Lab have both investigated the property and captured evidence.

-Witnesses describe feeling sudden cold spots, hearing footsteps, and seeing shadows moving through the rooms.
+Witnesses describe feeling sudden chills, hearing footsteps, and seeing shadows moving through the rooms.
 Some report the smell of baking bread drifting through the house, as if Jennie continues the task that occupied her final moments.
-Her story—young love cut short by war, a devoted daughter helping her sister, an innocent victim of senseless violence—makes the Jennie Wade House one of Gettysburg's most poignant and enduring haunted landmarks.
+Her story -- young love cut short by war, a devoted daughter helping her sister, an innocent victim of senseless violence -- makes the Jennie Wade House one of Gettysburg's most poignant and enduring haunted landmarks.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.